-Dr. Halperin is a Research Fellow at the Department of Sociology.
-She is a member of the research excellence cluster on migration at UBC, Policy and Community – University Partnerships working groups.
-Amira is an expert of immigration and media, researching Middle Eastern refugees and asylum seekers for the last 15 years.
+Dr. Halperin is an expert of immigration and media, researching Middle Eastern refugees and asylum seekers for the last 15 years, working from a community-base and using participatory methodology and an interdisciplinary approach.
 Amira consulted to the British Parliament on migrant communities in United Kingdom.

 She holds an MA in International Journalism (Broadcast), and PhD in Communication and Media from University of Westminster, United Kingdom.
 Amira conducted pioneering research on the impact of the new media on the Palestinian community, both in the Middle East and in the Diaspora.
 In 2018, her book: 'The Use of New Media by the Palestinian Diaspora in the United Kingdom', was published, and has been reviewed as a breakthrough research.

-Amira worked as an Investigative Journalist and Television Reporter (1999-2006).
+Amira worked as an Investigative Journalist and Television Reporter.
 The highlight of this route was her work on BBC 'Panorama' – the longest running current affairs program, researching the integration of the Muslim community in Britain.

-Dr. Halperin presents her research at international academic conferences, United Nations, international organizations, and governments.
+Dr. Halperin presents her research at international academic conferences, international organizations, and governments.
 She appears regularly on the media as a commentator.

 Migration, Digital Sociology, Media and Communication, International Politics